The Wellcome Trust funded four-year PhD programme in science

-The EDESIA: Plants, Food and Health PhD programme is funded by Wellcome Trust to advance major aspects of plant-based nutrition and health, from crop to clinic.
-The programme draws on the world-class, interdisciplinary research expertise of the Norwich Research Park (UEA, John Innes Centre, Quadram Institute and Earlham Institute).
+The EDESIA: Plants, Food and Health PhD programme is funded by The Wellcome Trust to advance major aspects of plant-based nutrition and health, from crop to clinic.
+The programme draws on the world-class, interdisciplinary research expertise of the Norwich Research Park (UEA, John Innes Centre, Quadram Institute Bioscience and Earlham Institute).

 The EDESIA programme combines scientific excellence with a commitment to improving the working environment and transition support towards future employment for trainees.
 The single geographical location of our partnership provides doctoral researchers with access to an exceptionally wide range of expertise and facilities for research into plant-based food and health, including:

 Through a four-year, rotation-based PhD, EDESIA students will have the opportunity to train in a wide range of disciplines across the translational pathway of nutrition research, ranging from plant science and the mechanistic understanding of nutrition, to clinical trials, population-based studies and public health.